gobicycle/bicycle/technical_notes.md

 9. For Jetton withdrawals: get transaction with excesses in_msg with unique query_id from blockchain and mark correlated withdrawal as `confirmed` in DB
 10. Mark expired (and not found in blockchain) withdrawals in DB as `failed` and reset withdrawal requests `processing` flag

-## Shard tracker algorithm
-1. Get last masterchain block
-2. Get all shard blocks from masterchain block
-3. Filter shard blocks by custom shard prefix
-4. Get parent shard block for filtered shard block.
-If block has two parents then filter parents by shard prefix.
-5. Repeat 4. until find last known shard block
-6. Save all found shard blocks in memory
-7. Provide the following block on request by Next() method and remove from memory
-8. If there is no blocks in memory goto 1

 ## Block scanner algorithm
 1. Get next shard block with custom shard prefix from shard tracker